programminghistorian/jekyll/en/editor-guidelines.md

 Then, create a new copy of the image.
 Crop it to a square without removing any important features.
 Change the dimensions to 200x200 pixels.
 Convert the image to grayscale.
 Perform any adjustments necessary to make it conform to the other lesson images, such as lightening or darkening it, or altering the contrast.
 Save this new image as the lesson’s URL slug; again, **the file format must be png**.
 In our previous example, the filename would be `cleaning-data-with-openrefine.png`.

-Upload the original image to the [gallery/originals](https://github.com/programminghistorian/jekyll/tree/gh-pages/gallery/originals) folder, and upload the edited image to the [gallery](https://github.com/programminghistorian/jekyll/tree/gh-pages/gallery) folder.
+Upload the original image to the [gallery/originals](https://github.com/programminghistorian/ph_submissions/tree/gh-pages/gallery/originals) folder, and upload the edited image to the [gallery](https://github.com/programminghistorian/ph_submissions/tree/gh-pages/gallery) folder.
+You will need to direct the managing editor to the locations of these images on the ph_submissions repo when you hand the files off to them for publishing.

-### 5) Incorporate your lesson into our Twitter bot
-In addition to the Twitter promotion outlined below, we also make use of a Twitter bot to regularly re-advertise older lessons.
-In order to add the new lesson to our pipeline, you need to add it as a row in [this spreadsheet](https://docs.google.com/spreadsheets/d/1o-C-3WwfcEYWipIFb112tkuM-XOI8pVVpA9_sag9Ph8/edit#gid=1625380994).
-Everyone on the editorial team should have the ability to make changes; email the google group if you have trouble.
-You will need to add a new row for your lesson to the end of the table with the following fields:

-* message_one (column A) - a twitter message to play early in the week.
-* message_two (column B) - an "In Case You Missed It" twitter message to play later in the week.
-* link (column C) - the link to the lesson.

-Leave column D blank and untouched - this field is used by the Twitter bot to log its progress through the list.
-Also note that this step should not replace your own promotion of the lesson.
-The bot goes through the lessons at random, one a week, so it could be months until your lesson comes up through this means.

-### 6) Inform the Managing Editor to Publish
+### 5) Inform the Managing Editor to Publish

 The Managing Editor will publish the lesson by moving the files to the main website and check everything over.
 To make this person's job easier, post a list in the submission ticket of all files that need to be moved to publish the lesson.
 This should normally include: